-Paula Walters Parker is an artist who loves to experiment with materials and see where they lead her.
-From quotidian pigments foraged from natural walks, collection of enticing textures, to bold colors and compact strokes, she lets her art unfold as a playful dialogue, exploring the interactions between each element as they reveal surprises.
+That Paula Walters Parker loves to engage with materials and follow their lead is evident in her art.
+One can see this in the juxtaposition of enticing textures, bold colors, generous strokes, and the transformation of quotidian foraged materials she employs in her work.
+Parker allows her art to unfold as a playful dialogue, exploring the interactions between each element as they reveal surprises.

-Through what she calls “active imagination,” Parker lets materials take the lead, embracing spontaneity and accidents that bring unexpected results.
+Through what she calls “active imagination,” Parker lets materials take the lead, embracing spontaneity, intersections, and accidents that bring unexpected results.
 She describes her practice as creating a scenario whereby she relinquishes control to the materials, allowing herself to be attuned to the accidents while embracing opportunity to pivot.
-Her work invite viewers to pause, look closer, reflect, and enjoy the richness of what they might discover through inquiry.
+Her work invite viewers to pause, look closer, reflect, question and enjoy the richness of what they might discover through their own inquiry.

 Drawing on familial stories, rhythms, and experiences, her work is a celebration of resilience, curiosity, and connection.